Fragments of a Mountain

 2022.installation.outdoor.mapping.

-At Puy-Saint-André, during the second part of my residency with Les Transhumances Artistiques, I chose to work with the map as a way to share glimpses into the story of this mountain.
+At Puy-Saint-André, during the second part of my residency with Les Transhumances Artistiques, I chose to work with the map as a way of sharing glimpses into the story of this mountain.

-Installed along a communal path, the map unfolds like a panorama — from the Durance riverbed to the ridgelines of Serre-Chevalier — illustrating the 1,000 meters of elevation that separate the lower and upper parts of the commune.
+Installed along a communal path, the map unfolds like a panorama — stretching from the Durance riverbed to the ridgelines of Serre-Chevalier — illustrating the thousand meters of elevation that separate the lower and upper parts of the commune.

-How can we connect the history of a village with the landscape through which it has unfolded over time?
+How can we connect the history of a village with the landscape through which it has evolved over time?
 I turned to the map to tell a collection of local stories.
-It traces the vegetation zones, the footpaths, and the waterways that shape not only the geography, but also the rhythms of life across generations.
+It traces the vegetation zones, footpaths, and waterways that shape not only the geography, but also the rhythms of life across generations.

-Place names resonate with anecdotes, customs, and practices — both ancestral and contemporary.
+Place names echo with anecdotes, customs, and practices — both ancestral and contemporary.

-Documentary video directed by Jérémie Van Quynh and Manon Gary (featuring cross-interviews with the on site project by Violaine Barrois & Niccolò Moscatelli).
+Documentary video directed by Jérémie Van Quynh and Manon Gary (featuring cross-interviews with the on site project by Violaine Barrois & Niccolò Moscatelli).https://www.lestranshumancesartistiques.org/anneperier